InstituteforDiseaseModeling/data_access_library/README.md

 Contributors are encouraged to submit code examples using Quarto in `r/samples` or `python/samples` folders.
 Our goal is not to provide a comprehensive guide to showcase the possibilities of using Quarto for technical publishing.
-But by adding yaml metadata to your codesnippets, it allows publishing the content to Github Pages easily and others can view the code / results directly in the browser without running the code.
+But by adding yaml metadata to your code-snippets, it allows publishing the content to Github Pages easily and others can view the code / results directly in the browser without running the code.

 ## Table of Contents